Bramichou/ThreeJS-Boilerplate/README.md

 yarn start
 ```

-### If you have a white screen after that, just reload the page, the browsersync will not be broken?
+### If you have a white screen after that, just reload the page, the browsersync will not be broken

 #### Minify and uglify